Selling Your Land to a Developer: A Strategic Pricing Specialist's Guide for Landowners

 Due Diligence and Disclosure Requirements

-Your approach to due diligence should be about controlling the narrative and demonstrating professionalism.
+Your approach to due diligence should be about controlling the narrative and demonstrating professionalism from the first conversation.
+The sellers who command premium prices are the ones who've already answered questions before they're asked.

 Seller's Responsibilities